+General Plan: A long-range plan to manage an incident.
 The General Plan is used to identify long-range objectives and resource requirements.
-The General Plan defines time line and framework looking into future and covering the duration of response.
+The General Plan defines time line and framework looking into future

 General Staff: The group of incident management personnel comprised of; Incident Commander, Operations Section Chief, Planning Section Chief, Logistics Section Chief, and Finance/Administration Section Chief.